soundshed/soundshed-app/README.md

 The UI is React (TypeScript variant) with bootstrap for UI css.
 The Pullstate library is use for app state management and a couple of view model classes exist to centralise common points of interaction with APIs, the devices and state.

 Original template is loosely based on https://www.sitepen.com/blog/getting-started-with-electron-typescript-react-and-webpack

+#### Hardware communication

+[BLE Reader Data Received Queue]

+[Spark Reader Message Queue]

+[App Message Reader Loop]

+At the bluetooth level the app registers a listener to consume data changes for a hardware characteristic, this delivers a stream of bytes in chunks.
+The app continuously queues the data recieved and looks for message terminator bytes (F7).
+When encountered it queues the current data for message processing higher up the chain.

+The app then continuously runs a message processing loop to peek for terminated data chunks from the bluetooth reader, these are picked up from the bluetooth reader queue and parsed/interpreted into messages for our app, then added to our app message queue for later processing.